ndori/RxLoading/README.md

 # **RxLoading**

-An RxJava library for showing a loading (i.e. progress bar) state while waiting for async data with minimal effort and advanced options.
+RxJava library for showing a loading (i.e. progress bar) state while waiting for async data with minimal effort and advanced options.

 **TL;DR;**
 in your xml: